Introduction

 Why use a shell?

 While automating GUI operations is really difficult, it is easy to rerun a script (a file with a number of commands).
+It is also very easy to apply the same command to any number of files.
 Unix shells thus allow the creation of reproducible workflows and the automation of repetitive tasks.

 Imagine you had 1000 files in a directory and you wanted to rename them all.

-Using Windows Explorer or MacOS Finder, you could right click on every file one by one to rename it, but it would take you hours.
-Using Bash, this is done by a very simple command and takes an instant.
+Using Windows Explorer or macOS Finder, you could right click on every file one by one to rename it, but it would take hours.
+Using a Unix shell, this is done by a very simple command and takes an instant.

-Shells are powerful to launch tools, modify files, search text, or combine commands.
+Shells are particularly powerful to launch tools, modify files, search text, or combine commands.

 Because shells are powerful, you can easily make consequential mistakes (e.g. deleting a lot of files).
-For this reason, it is a good idea to make backups of your data (it is a very good idea to make frequent backups of your data anyway!).
+For this reason, it is a good idea to make backups of your data before you start experimenting with novel shell commands (it is a very good idea to make frequent backups of your data anyway!).

-Shells also allow to work on remote machines and HPC clusters.
+Finally, shells allow to access remote machines and HPC clusters.

 Running Bash